crodrigoquero/C4Imaging/README.md

 Many think only of APIs when they refer to microservices, but the truth is that a microservice can be several things: an API, an operating system service or (Daemon in Linux), a console application, etc.

-### Cada workflow tiene su propia API

-In the scenario that I am trying to describe, each workflow is made up of a series of Background Workers.
-The workflow has an API that allows applications to interact with it.
-Such API does more than being the workflow entry point, it also manages other things.
-Perhaps the API can implement an endpoint called "ProcessStatus" that accepts the __token__ of a process as a parameter.
-I will describe the API WorkFlow structure later.

 ### Tipical Workflow Processes